-He had a pen and paper, and was studying lines and their numbers and colours, and directions, and stations.
+He had a pen and paper and was studying lines and their numbers and colors, and directions, and stations.

 So – First was which Metro train to get on.